fbessez/Tinder/README.md

 ### Config File
 <h5> <strong> facebook_access_token and fb_user_id </strong></h5>

-It is very simple now.
-Just input your facebook username/email and password in your config file.
+Simply input your facebook username/email and password in your config file.
 Then, the fb_auth_token.py module will programmatically retrieve your facebook_access_token and fb_user_id.
 These are then used to generate your tinder_auth_token in tinder_api.py which grants you access to your data!
 Happy Swiping!
 <br>

-<strong> ** </strong> To see the non-programmatic way to get your facebook_access_token and facebook_id, visit <a href=https://github.com/fbessez/Tinder/blob/master/AuthPhotos/README.md> this README </a> and follow the instructions! <strong> ** </strong>

 <strong> Note: </strong> With the help of <a href=https://github.com/philipperemy/Deep-Learning-Tinder/blob/master/tinder_token.py> philliperemy </a>, I have included a programatic way to acquire your facebook_token.
-Now, in your config.py just input your facebook username and password as paramaters to the get_fb_access_token function.
+Now, in your config.py just input your facebook username and password.

-<h2> Run.py Key Features </h2>
+<h2> features.py Key Features </h2>

 <h3> Match_Info:</h3>
 <h4> Creates a local dictionary containing the following keys on each of your matches </h4>